mdresch/requirements-gathering-agent/docs/STEPS-TO-IMPLEMENT-NEW-DOCS.md

   - Define the template class (e.g., `MissionVisionCoreValuesTemplate`).
   - The template should have a `generateContent(context)` method that builds the document using the provided context.
 - **Processor:**
-  - Create a processor file (e.g., `strategicStatementsProcessor.js`).
+  - Create a processor file (e.g., `strategicStatementsProcessor.ts`).
   - Define processor classes (e.g., `MissionVisionCoreValuesProcessor`) that handle:
     - Building the AI prompt (injecting the project context)
     - Calling the AI provider